 Also known as JJ Night Market/JJ Green, the Bangkok night market at Chatuchak — the night time version of the infamously hectic and huge weekend market — is a slightly more relaxed affair than its daytime counterpart.

-Expect to see other tourists here, but in far fewer numbers than during the day — there is more of an easy-going local vibe — and just outside the perimeter of the market there are plenty of restaurants and bars attracting a young crowd.
+Expect to see other tourists here, but in far fewer numbers than during the day — there is more of an easy-going local vibe — and just outside the perimeter of the market, there are plenty of restaurants and bars attracting a young crowd too.

 ArtBox is a total departure from your standard night market in Bangkok, and you won’t find the usual tourist tat here.
 The focus is on vintage and handmade items, with local designers selling stylish clothes and accessories, home wares, art, plus gadgets and accessories.